Sofiane Boufal: Return to Angers

 On 5 October 2020, Boufal returned to his first club Angers on a free transfer.

 Al-Rayyan

-On 31 January 2023, Boufal joined Qatar club Al-Rayyan SC on a three-and-a-half-year contract.
+On 31 January 2023, Boufal joined Qatari club Al-Rayyan SC on a three-and-a-half-year contract.
+Boufal made his debut against Al-Gharafa SC and scored his first goal for the club against Al-Duhail SC.

+Royale Union Saint-Gilloise

+On 3 September 2024, Boufal joined Belgian club Union SG.

 International career

 Boufal made his debut for the Morocco national team on 26 March 2016 starting in a 1–0 African Cup of Nations qualification victory against Cape Verde.

 Boufal withdrew from Morocco's squad for the 2017 Africa Cup of Nations due to injury.
 He was also unexpectedly omitted from the final squad for the 2018 FIFA World Cup by coach Hervé Renard.

 Boufal represented Morocco at the 2019 Africa Cup of Nations.
 He was one of two Moroccan players to fail to score in their 4–1 penalty shootout defeat to Benin in the Round of 16.
+He scored his first international goal in a 4–1 win over Guineau in the 2022 FIFA World Cup qualification.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
+He and his teammates made history and became the first African nation ever to reach the semi-finals of the competition.